 UUID: UUIDs v5 are used within the field of biodiversity taxonomy, as a complement to scientific names.
-They were introduced to the field in 2015 by the Global Names Architecture - GNA .
-The arguments for using them instead of name strings for certain functions are that they save space as index keys in databases, they have a fixed string length (36 characters, including the dashes) while scientific names are of different length.
-UUIDs do not suffer, as names sometimes do, from encoding problems that are difficult to detect and they are more easily distinguishable one from the other than name strings for closely related species variants.
-Specifically, it is argued that “UUIDs v5 ... can be generated independently by anybody and still be the same to the same name string...
-Same ID can be generated in any popular language following well-defined algorithm.”[20]Note, however, that it is actually the specific name string that is identified here, not the object, the organism, the 'thing itself'.
-Thus, the resulting UUID is completely dependent upon the particular name string (with its encoding), it cannot be used as a bridge between different name forms for the same organism, telling us that they are naming the same object.
+They were introduced to the field in 2015 by the Global Names Architecture - GNA to convert scientific names to UUIDs.
+The arguments for using them instead of name strings for certain functions are that they save space as index keys in databases, they have a fixed string length (36 characters, including the dashes) while scientific names are of variable length.
+UUIDs do not suffer, as names sometimes do, from encoding problems that are difficult to detect, and they are more easily distinguishable one from the other than name strings for closely related species variants.
+Specifically, it is argued that “UUIDs v5 ... can be generated independently by anybody and a given name string always maps to the same UUID v5 string...
+Same ID can be generated in any popular language following well-defined algorithm.”[20]Note, however, that it is actually the specific name string that is identified here, not the object, the organism, or the 'thing itself'.
+Thus, the resulting UUID is completely dependent upon the particular scientific name string (with its encoding), it cannot be used as a bridge between different name forms for the same organism, telling us that they are naming the same object.
 This is due to the fact that it is generated by hashing a namespace identifier and name.
 As a result, UUIDs generated in this way by the gna name resolver, e.g. "707f84e1-e5b8-5063-8256-369ba9d72e13" for Antiaris toxicaria are next to useless as instruments of Findability, often yielding 0 hits by simple googling, all the while a search on the scientific name alone will give plenty of precision hits for the sought after organism, providing rich metadata for the 'thing' itself.
 Likewise, the same UUID is seldom or never Accessible, by being resolvable on its own.
 As an example, consider one of the most well studied organisms of all, the fruitfly Drosophila melanogaster.
 Using the Global Names Resolver to get a UUID v.
 5 for Drosophila melanogaster, <gni-uuid>1bc2f359-47e4-5da6-a748-74676b7c8c5d</gni-uuid>, googling it either unprefixed or prefixed gives a zero result (0 recall, 0 precision, date: 2017-01-30).
 Trying instead the same UUID in a general search of all databases of NCBI, the US National Center for Biotechnology Information), we get 0 hits (2018-11-15): 1bc2f359-47e4-5da6-a748-74676b7c8c5d.
 Most notably, we get 0 hits in the NCBI Taxonomy database, that on the face of it would seem to be the most relevant to our search.